 The Company's main source of funding has been the issuance of equity securities for cash through private placements.
-During the last quarter, the Company completed a private placement of \$3,020,001 for 5,490,910 units at \$0.55 per unit.
-In addition, the Company received \$40,000 from a loan through the Canada Emergency Business Account.
-The loan is interest free until December 31, 2022 and interest of 5% per annum thereafter until the due date of December 31, 2025.
+During the first quarter of the current fiscal year, the Company completed a private placement of \$5,500,000 for 6,111,111 units at \$0.90 per unit.
+In addition, the Company received \$2,804,825 for warrants exercised.